Need Help? Give us a call.

 The bottom line:

 Both on individual accounts and with your credit life in general, the longer you’ve shown a positive payment history, the more confident the equation will be.
-This is a fundamental rule of your credit score meaning.
+This is a fundamental rule of what credit scores mean.

 Imagine that a friend from work asked to borrow money from you.
 The colleague seems like a pretty nice person day-to-day, but you only know them in the context of work.
 You’ve never met their family.
 You don’t know anything about their personal life.
 Maybe you’re not even sure why they need the cash.